Dark Fantasy

 cosmology & the shape of reality

-Reality in dark fantasy is often treated as something layered, unstable, or only partially understood.
-Instead of a single, orderly universe, the genre leans toward worlds shaped by hidden structures, ancient forces, and metaphysical powers.
+Reality in this genre is often treated as something layered, unstable, or only partially understood.
+Instead of a single, orderly universe, dark fantasy tales lean toward worlds shaped by hidden structures (the unseen forces that underpin reality), ancient forces, and metaphysical powers.
 Cosmology in dark fantasy is less about mapping the heavens and more about understanding the forces that influence fate, magic, and the boundaries of existence.
 These frameworks give the world its tone and its tension, reminding readers that the visible world is only one part of a much larger, more complex whole.

 a layered existence